Aerial Sports Coaching

 When should I start training for the Australian Aerial Championships?

-The updated Code of Points for Aerial Hoop will be released in early December, and that is the perfect time to start preparing in order to present the best competition piece possible.
+Now is the perfect time to start preparing in order to present the best competition piece possible.

 I am delighted to offer a range of coaching options to suit your needs, your budget and your preferred training style.